 BR: On your Facebook page it’s written that you studied on music academy in Nancy, France.
 What were you studying and on which subject you graduated?

 I did this school as a singer to meet people because it’s the biggest rock school we have in France.
 I was living by the sea on the west coast but there were not enough good musicians out there.
 I had to meet more good musicians in order to fulfill my musical needs.

 I wasn’t really going to the courses because I hate pedagogy in music.
 I have a problem seeing honesty in music teachers.
 To me 80% of them do that to make money because they failed at being professional musicians.
 And everyone is different and a truth to someone is more likely not to be a truth for someone else when it comes to art.
 Actually there’s no truth but they wanna impose theirs to you most of the time.
 So I was going there to play with people and not to learn things through the courses.
 And to be honest the teachers out there almost didn’t have anything to teach me.
 I was practicing my voice on my own in my apartment.
-There was only one old classical teacher who was great and he would show us some good warm up exercises.
-And he was a great human.
+There was only one old classical teacher who was great and he would show us some good warm up exercises with an URBNFit Exercise Ball which I actually had to by later on to have one at my house, it was just to comfortable for my back and to do a few movement I never tried before, now I feel with a better and healthier body thanks to him, he was a great human.
 Eventually I was graduated as professional singer despite I can’t read or write music.
 It doesn’t interest me to read or write music.
 But on the side I play drums and a little guitar and bass and I have my own studio with which I produce some of my projects and other bands too.